IvanGiacomoni/Iot-Individual-Assignments/SecondAssignment/setup.md

 ```

 **NOTE**: '+' stands for 'at least one character' by the syntax of regular expressions, but in our case it will be filled with the device id.
+Be sure to insert the correct address of the MQTT-SN broker.

 Finally, you need to setup a **bridge.conf** file in the root directory of the node in order to have the bridging between Iot-Core and RSMB: